-(Masters student in Philosophy, Science and Religion | Musician)
+(Masters student in Philosophy, Science and Religion | Musician – bass guitar)

-Natan Bossoh is a musician by profession with a 1st class honours degree in Music Performance from Middlesex University after gaining a two-year scholarship, plus student of the year award from the Higher Diploma course.
+Extra info: Nathan Bossoh is a musician by profession with a 1st class honours degree in Music Performance from Middlesex University after gaining a two-year scholarship, plus student of the year award from the Higher Diploma course.

-Nathan has been involved presentations regarding Creation Science and Evolution, The Genesis Three Attack, and the big question of if God is Good, why is there Evil?
+Nathan has also been involved in presentations regarding Creation Science and Evolution, The Genesis Three Attack, and the big question of if God is Good, why is there Evil?
 He is also a Food Bank volunteer in the Elim Mitcham Church, and part of the youth leadership team within the Church.

 He has also recently started working at the Science Museum in London.